 From January 2018 to April 2020, Lyn held a Shadow Ministerial post in Labour’s Shadow Treasury Team, where she took responsibility for special projects with a specific focus on social inclusion and social mobility.

-Lyn now serves as Shadow Minister for Prisons and Probation in Labour’s Shadow Justice Team.
+From April 2020 to December 2021, Lyn served as Shadow Minister for Prisons and Probation in Labour’s Shadow Justice team.

 See her parliamentary CV here.